mcmonojit/neog13/README.md

 This app helps to detect if a birthday is palindrome.

-Built using Html, Css, Javascript.
+Built using Html, CSS, Javascript.